lavague-ai/LaVague/docs/docs/get-started/get-started-docker.md

 ### Docker config files

-Our Docker image works with our CLI `lavague-launch --file_path instructions.txt --config_path config.py` under the hood.
+Our Docker image works with our CLI `lavague --i instructions.yaml -c config.py launch` under the hood.
 We provide default files using the OpenAI API with GPT3.5 but different integrations can be achieved by modifying these config files:

-- The `instructions.txt` file: The first line should contain the website URL you wish to perform actions on and the following lines include the default clickable instruction suggestions you wish to appear in the resulting Gradio demo
+- The `instructions.yaml` file: The first line should contain the website URL you wish to perform actions on and the following lines include the default clickable instruction suggestions you wish to appear in the resulting Gradio demo
 ![instructions-default](../../assets/openai-default.png)

 - An `config.py` file: This file will define parameters such as the LLM to be used.
 See the [customization guide](./customization.md) for more details on all the customizable elements available in this file.

 ![default-config](../../assets/openai-default.png)

-⚠️ We expect these two config files, named `instructions.txt` and `config.py` to be in the current directory when building your Docker image.
+⚠️ We expect these two config files, named `instructions.yaml` and `config.py` to be in the current directory when building your Docker image.

 ## Build and run your LaVague Docker image

 To build and run your Docker image to launch LaVague:

 - Go to the `docker` folder from the root of the `LaVague` repo
-- For custom integrations, modify or replace the `instructions.txt` and `config.py` files
+- For custom integrations, modify or replace the `instructions.yaml` and `config.py` files
 - Build the docker image: `docker build -t lavague-custom .`
 - Run your image: `docker run -d -p 7860:7860 -e OPENAI_API_KEY=your_api_key lavague-custom` - you can pass whatever environment variables are necessary for your integration
 - Wait a few minutes for the container to run the launch command internally, then go to `localhost:7860` to interact with the LaVague demo